Photo by Light Wav Media

 Fursuit Dance Competition

-We are excited to be hosting our ninth annual dance competition.
+We are excited to be hosting our tenth annual dance competition.
 Please read all the rules carefully to ensure you’re not missing anything before you sign up!

 Summary of Competition

-- Both the tryouts and the main event will take place in the Main Ballroom (Frontenac), where the big events happen.
-Tryouts will not have an audience, as we will only have performers and their designated handlers.
-For the finals, we will be spacing out the seating as with all main events in accordance to our enhanced safety measures for FE 2023.
+• Both the tryouts and the main event will take place in the Main Ballroom (Frontenac), where the big events happen.
+Tryouts will not have an audience and may take place in a separate room, as we will only have performers and their designated handlers.

 Competition Format & Process